menus12/DAwR-2023-final-project/README.md

 [1] NA     "CERT" "NO"   "Н"    "С"    "N"    "W"    "S"
 ```

-There are some markers which are not really meaningful in context of our research, so this variable can be discarded.
+There are some markers which are not really meaningful in the context of our research, so this variable can be discarded.

 ### Transforming dataframe for brevity